 - Plexiglass separates guests from associates.

-- Capacity in stores is limited to 50%.
+- Capacity in buildings and restaurants is limited to 25 percent capacity.

 - Frequently touched surfaces are disinfected daily and sanitized frequently.